 A while back I was interviewed on the Creative Reboot podcast.
 While we were chatting about PR and media relations, we started talking about how overwhelming it can feel to contact a journalist.
-This is a really common feeling for many people so, based on my expertise as a PR professional and marine conservation writer, I wanted to break down our chat about the basics of PR and why it's not as scary as you think.
+This is a really common feeling for many people so, based on my expertise as an ex-PR professional and marine conservation writer, I wanted to break down our chat about the basics of PR and why it's not as scary as you think.

 Journalists aren't that scary